 Between 2006 and 2010, John returned to Accenture to manage the company’s relationship with the World Economic Forum.
 He attended the annual meeting in Davos in 2007, 2008 and 2009.

-He was selected to fight the Salisbury seat at an Open Primary attended by over 450 people at Salisbury Playhouse on the 31st of January 2010.
+He was selected to fight the Salisbury seat at an Open Primary attended by over 450 people at Salisbury Playhouse on 31 January 2010.

-John was a Magistrate (JP) at Horseferry Road, Westminster from 2006 to 2012 and retains a strong interest in the law and justice.
+John was a magistrate (JP) at Horseferry Road, Westminster from 2006 to 2012 and retains a strong interest in the law and justice.
 He has worked as a mentor to students at City University; he has been a Trustee of a National Youth Charity and a Governor of an inner city comprehensive school.
-He now serves as an Associate Governor at Wyvern College in Salisbury.

 2010 - 2015 Parliament